malkitsingh/nextjs-12.2.5/README.md

 ## How to use

-Make any folder with the name youo want to call it.
+Make any folder with the name you want to call it.

 ```bash
 npx create-next-app . --use-npm --typescript -e https://github.com/malkitsingh/nextjs-12.2.5